-The Company's investment in Prophecy Coal Corp. ("Prophecy Coal") as of September 30, 2012, was estimated to be \$75,000.
+The Company's investment in Prophecy Coal as of March 31, 2012, was estimated to be \$210,800.
 The Company could sell its investment in Prophecy Coal to access funds to settle its obligations as they arise.
 However, management intends to maintain the Company's investment in Prophecy Coal until it becomes advantageous to sell the investment or liquidity concerns necessitate such sale.

 The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its investment activities.
-Investing activities include the cash components of the cost of acquiring and exploring the

-Company's mineral claims.
-For the twelve-month period ending September 30, 2013, corporate head office costs are estimated to average less than \$250,000 per quarter.
+Investing activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
+For the twelve-month period ending March 31, 2013, corporate head office costs are estimated to average less than \$250,000 per quarter.
 The \$250,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
-In addition, the Company plans to spend \$1.6 million (\$267,234 spent) on a 10,000-metre exploration program on the Peters property.
-There are currently no plans for the Company's Canadian properties.
+In addition, the Company plans to spend \$1.5 million on a 10,000-metre exploration program on the Peters property.
+Mobilization of equipment and manpower is currently underway.
+The Company also plans to perform an early exploration type program consisting of soil and rock sampling estimated to cost \$110,000 on the Aremu property.
+Management is currently developing an exploration program for the Aremu property.